Lital Dotan (b. 1979) is a visual artist and playwright.

 She is the co-founder and artistic director of Glasshouse ArtLifeLab, an art-house currently based in Brooklyn.
-Co-founded with Eyal Perry in 2007, Glasshouse is a platform dedicated to performance in the domestic sphere, where she organizes and produces festivals, exhibitions, thematic performances, collaborations and residencies, which nourish artists and audiences across generations and disciplines.
+Co-founded with Eyal Perry in 2007, Glasshouse is an environment dedicated to performance in the domestic sphere, where she organizes and produces festivals, thematic exhibitions, durational performances, collaborations and residencies.

-In 2015 Dotan founded Que sal mah, a bespoke dressmaking studio that merges performance art, choreography and fashion design, where clients book a one-to-one performance session culminating in a dress.
-The following year she premierred an immersive dinner performance series called A Folded Storm.
-Her immersive stage play 'Second Floor' is currently under production and planned to premiere in 2018.
+In 2015 Dotan founded Que sal mah, a clothing brand that merges performance art, choreography and fashion, where clients book a one-to-one performance session culminating in a dress.

-Her immersive art works and performances have been exhibited in museum and galleries world-wide such as the Israel Museum, National Museum Cracow, Queens Museum, Haifa Museum, Jewish Contemporary SF to name a few and was featured in magazines such as DNA Info, NY Mag, Paper Mag, ArtSlant, Haaretz, Huffington Post, VISION China, TAR Magazine and many more.
+Her immersive art works and performances have been exhibited in museums and galleries world-wide such as the Israel Museum, National Museum Cracow, Queens Museum, Haifa Museum, Jewish Contemporary SF to name a few and was featured in magazines such as The NY Times, Hyperallergic, DNA Info, NY Mag, Paper Mag, ArtSlant, Haaretz, Huffington Post, VISION China, TAR Magazine and many more.

 Since early in her artistic career, she has collaborated with photographer Eyal Perry who is responsible for the photography in the majority of her work.